Nobody spoke for almost a minute.

 “You can bear it together,” Zin said.
 “And I can help.”

 Avril thought, She’s so much better than me.
-I knew Thorn and his cadre were in pain from the implants, but I sought to use their pain against them.
+I knew Thorn and his cadre were in pain from the implants, but I didn’t care.
 Zin wants to help them.

 He remembered his first meeting with Zin on the side of the road, and he wondered, How did I miss this?